lilit-nersisyan/fivepseq/doc/source/interpreting_output.rst

 Supplement: fivepseq_plots/supplement/RUNNAME_amino_acid_linecharts.html
 =========================================================================

-This report contains linecharts for metacounts relative to each amino acid for individual samples (left) or the samples combined (right).
+This report contains linecharts for cumulative counts in the gene body (discarding the start and termination regions) relative to the distance from each codon representing an amino acid or termination for individual samples (left) or the samples combined (right).
 Samples are combined by accounting for their library size.
 The read counts are normalized to reads per million (RPM).
 In essence, these are the same data seen in amino acid heatmaps in the main report, in a different format.

 .. image:: _static/PRO_linecharts.png